Text Link

 The esophagus is the tube of muscle that connects the mouth to the stomach.
 The blood vessels in the esophagus are thinner than those in other parts of the body, so they are more prone to rupturing through excessive pressure.

-Regularly, forcing large amounts of food back up the esophagus increases the pressure on the blood vessels, causing them to swell and rupture, resulting in bleeding.
-This is what leads to the appearance of blood in vomit and it is known as esophageal varices, or swollen veins.
-(1)
+Regularly forcing large amounts of food back up the esophagus increases the pressure on the blood vessels, causing them to swell and rupture, which can result in bleeding.
+This is what leads to the appearance of bright red blood in vomit, and it is known as esophageal varices or swollen veins.1

 • Bloody stools